The (Somewhat) Surprising Sin on God’s Super Naughty Sin List-

 Sex addiction sounds like a virus someone caught due to no fault of their own while “sexual immorality” sounds like the terrible CHOICE it actually is.
 Addiction sounds like something outside of our control while “drunkenness” and “drug user” sound like the choices they are.
 No one can fix a problem they refuse to name or be honest about.
 Men who cheat on their wives are not sex addicts.
 They are people who have made the conscious choice to let their sin nature run wild.
 God will judge their choices if they refuse to repent (Hebrews 10:30, 1st Corinthians 6:9-10).

 I am not proposing Christians attack unbelievers with words like “sinner” or “reprobate” (1st Corinthians 5:12).
 What unsaved people choose to do is between them and God.
-I am proposing we intentionally change the language we use inside the church to better reflect what’s really going on when a person cheats on their spouse or jumps headlong into drug use or excessive drinking.
+I am proposing we intentionally change the language we use inside the church to better reflect what’s really going on when a person commits adultery, lies or jumps headlong into drug use or excessive drinking.
 The church does no one any favors by calling sin anything but sin (Ephesians 4:15-16).

 Sigh.